Jimmy Governor: Retribution

-On Thursday July 26 the Governor brothers broke into an empty house belonging to Thomas Hughes, stealing a Winchester rifle and ammunition.
-Now in the vicinity of Wollar they headed to Kieran Fitzpatrick's farm.
+The following day, the Governor brothers broke into an empty house belonging to Thomas Hughes, stealing a Winchester rifle and ammunition.
+Now in the vicinity of Wollar, they headed to Kieran Fitzpatrick's farm.
 Jimmy believed Fitzpatrick had poisoned his dogs years beforehand, so his was another score to settle.
 Fitzpatrick, aged 74, lived with his 23-year-old nephew Bernard.
-Mid-morning Bernard went to his brother's nearby farm and the Governors then took their opportunity.
+At mid-morning, after Bernard went to his brother's nearby, the Governors took their opportunity.
 Jimmy approached the house and called for Fitzpatrick, who came out with his rifle ready.
 Joe fired from a hiding place, hitting the old man in the shoulder.
 Jimmy rushed at him with an axe and struck him twice on the head.
 Bernard heard the shot that had been fired and returned to see the Governors still there and his uncle dead.
 He fired a shot at the murderers and then ran to Wollar for help.